rgdonohue/korean-vessels-infractions/README.md

    - Case titles
    - Decision/report links
    - Vessel names mentioned in titles
-   - PDF reports (in .hwp format and renamed to English title extracted from the case title)
+   - Reports (in .hwp format and renamed to English title extracted from the case title)
-   - Vessel type classifications

 ### Data Processing
 1. Scrape the KMST website to extract translated case titles and links to decision reports